PiaMoe/YOLOv7_distance/README.md

 > Further information regarding model export and submission will be provided soon

 ## Dataset
 The Dataset contains around 4000 images of maritime navigational aids (mostly red/green buoy markers).
-You are provided with a training and validaton set.
+You are provided only with a training set.
 The testset is withheld to create a benchmark for all submitted models during the competition.

 We provide a reliable distance ground truth value by computing the haversine distance between the cameras GPS position for each frame and mapped navigational buoys.